Josehdez96/design-patters-with-javascript/README.md

 ## Creational patterns:

 ### Mixin:
-This pattern will help us to add more functionalities to our classes with no need to alter the code inside the class.
+This pattern will help us to add more functionality to the prototype of our classes with no need to alter the code inside the class.
 Therefore, all other new instances of that class will contain the original class and the extended functionalities.

 Example.js (**with ES6**):
 ```diff